Understanding Color Theory for Web Developers

 Color Properties

-These properties are particularly relevant when working with HSL (Hue, Saturation, Lightness) or HSV (Hue, Saturation, Value) color models in CSS.
+These attributes are especially useful when using HSL (Hue, Saturation, Lightness) or HSV (Hue, Saturation, Value) in CSS.

 css